 Prostate Cancer Blood Test

-The most accurate in the world using PROCLARIX or STOCKHOLM 3 TEST.
+Highly accurate testing using PROCLARIX or STOCKHOLM 3 TEST

-Our Urology specialist will go through all your clinical data, family history, and discuss any concerns you have.
-They will take your blood sample and usually book a follow-up consultation to discuss the results.
-They will be able to guide any further monitoring or investigation, if required.
+Our Urology specialist will review your clinical data and family history, addressing any concerns you may have.
+A blood sample will be taken, and a follow-up consultation will typically be arranged to discuss the results.
+They will provide guidance on any further monitoring or investigations, if necessary

 HOW DOES PROCLARIX WORK?